denten-books/plain-text/2-surface.md

 @poulsen_method_1900; @engel_1888-1988_1988; @thiele_magnetic_1988;
 @daniel_magnetic_1998; @vasic_coding_2004].

+Magnetic recording on wire or plastic tape offered several advantages over mechanical perforation.
+It was more durable than paper, it could fit more information per square inch, and, most importantly, it was reusable.
+"One of the important advantages of magnetic recording is that the record may be erased if desired, and a new record made in its place," Marving Camras, a physisist with the Armour Research Foundation writes in 1948 [@camras, 505].
+Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the Telegraphone, said the following:

+"To transport human speech over a distance of one thousand miles is a wonderful achievment.
+How much more wonderful, then, is the achievment that makes possible [...] its storage at the receiving end, so that the exact sentence, the exact intonation of the voice, the exact timbre may be reproduced over and over again, an endless number of times."
+[39]

+Comparing magnetic recording to the invention of the Gutenberg press, Fankhouser writes:

+"It is my belief that what type has been to the spoken word, the telegraphone will be to the electrically transmitted word [...]
+As printing spread learning tand civilization among the peoples of the earth and influenced knowledge and intercourse among men, so I believe the telegraphone will influence and spread electrical communication among men" [40].

+"It has always been a drawback to the general use of the telephone, that the messages transmitted have been wholly evanescent, that it has been impossible to preserve or present an authentic record of conversation over the wire.

+"How vastly may be increased the ease of methods of reading to the sick, the infirm, the aged [...]
+A book can be read to the sighless or the invalid by the machine, while the patient lies in bed.
+Lectures, concerts, recitations---what one wishes, may be had at will.
+Skilled readers or expert elocution teachers could be employed to read into the wires entire libraries [...]
+The busy and over-worked man may listen to this favorite author, and soothe himself into a state of restfulness, avoiding entireld the strain and fatigue insidental to reading a book."
+[44].

+"...there has always been a gap

+Writing
+@camras

+Magnetic recording gets big in the 1950s.
+[@dee, 1775]

+![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
+"A simple relationship could be maintained between a typed page and a recorded card" [@may_ibm_1981, 744].
+Image by Pointillist under GNU Free Documentation License, Version 1.2.](images/ibm-card.png)

 In 1964, IBM combined magnetic tape storage with its *Selectric* line of electric typewriters, introducing the Magnetic Tape Selectric (MT/ST) line of typewriters to the mass market.
 Writing for the *Encyclopedia of Library and